 • P&Ls

-These documents help give factoring companies an overall indication of the business’s health and past work history.
-After all, the last thing the factoring company wants to see is you consistently not completing work or not delivering products.
+These documents help give factoring companies an overall indication of the construction business’s health and past work history.
+After all, the last thing the factoring company wants to see is not completing work or delivering products.
 These things would keep the Factor from being paid on the invoice they purchased.

-Of course, all factoring companies are different and may request additional documents based on their specific requirements.
+Of course, all factoring companies are different and may request additional (or fewer documents) based on their specific requirements.

 Can I Have Two Factoring Companies?